-If you are thinking of launching a Kickstarter, you are probably wondering what the pros and cons of crowdfunding are.
+If you are thinking of launching a Kickstarter, you are probably considerind the pros and cons of crowdfunding.

-Today we will review 27 pros and cons of crowdfunding to help you make your decision.
+Today we will review 29 pros and cons of this fundraising tool to help you make your decision.

-These apply to any crowdfunding platform.
-But we have made a note if there is a specific pro or con for Kickstarter or Indiegogo.
+These points apply to any crowdfunding platform.
+For clarity, we have made a note if there is a specific pro or con for Kickstarter or Indiegogo.

-It’s important that you look at both the good and bad of crowdfunding before you decide to launch a campaign.
+Before you decide to launch a campaign, it’s extremely important that you look at both the good and bad aspects of crowdfunding.

 Pros of Crowdfunding